StephenAmbrose/My-Erp-System/README.md

 ![1000149580-01 (1)](https://github.com/StephenAmbrose/My-Erp-System/assets/111897588/1dc574ec-6bce-4860-b898-f12a48b8514f)

 ## Features

-- Navbar: Provides navigation to different sections of the application.
-- Dashboard: Provides an overview of key metrics and data.
+- Dashboard: Provides an overview of key metrics such as financial overview, sales by category, sales trend, and order status.

+- Navbar: Navigation bar for easy access to different sections of the application.

-- Products Management: Present a list of products with details such as name, category, price, and stock quantity, using mock data.
+- Products Management: Allows users to view, add, edit, and delete products.
+Displays details such as name, category, price, and stock quantity.

-Enable functionalities to add, edit, and delete products.
-- Orders Management: Allows users to manage orders, view details, and track their status.
+- Orders Management: Enables users to view, update, and delete orders.
+Shows order details including order ID, customer name, order date, and status.

-- Calendar View: Allows users to view orders on their expected delivery dates and click on a date to view all orders due for delivery that day.
+- Orders Calendar View: Presents a calendar interface displaying orders based on their expected delivery dates.
+Allows users to click on a date to view orders due for delivery that day.

 ## Deployment

 To deploy this project run
    ```bash
     npm create vite@latest